All Episodes

 I'm a trendsetter, right, Linda?

-She laughs when I say that.
+She laughs when I saw that.

-Old style craftsmanship, but you're buying direct.
+Old-style craftsmanship, but you're buying direct.

-The president I don't know for sure, and and my admonition is this.
+The president, I don't know for sure.

 You just never know.